louking/members/docs/leadership-task-admin-reference.rst

     :Members:
         list of :term:`members <member>` associated directly with this :term:`task group`.
-This can be configured here or in the :ref:`Assign Tasks view`
+This can be configured here or in the :ref:`Positions view`

         ..
 Note::
             While it is possible to associate the :term:`member` directly with a :term:`task group`, it is recommended